 Will I still be able to use FreeAgent if I don’t bank with RBS?

 Absolutely.
-We will continue to support our existing customers in the same way we have done, and pursue our existing micro-business and accountancy practice sales channels.
+We will continue to support our existing customers in the same way we have done, and pursue our existing small business and accountancy practice sales channels.